Nigel Shafran

-Nigel Shafran (born 1964) is a photographer and artist.
-His work has been exhibited at Tate and the Victoria and Albert Museum.
-In the 1980s Shafran worked as a fashion photographer, before turning to fine art photography.
-Talking to The Guardian journalist Sarah Philips, Shafran described his work as, "a build-up of images, often in sequences.
+Nigel Shafran (born 1964) is a British photographer and artist.
+His work has been exhibited at the Tate and the Victoria and Albert Museum.
+In the 1980s, before focusing on fine art photography, Shafran worked in fashion photography.
+He described his work as "a build-up of images, often in sequences.
 There is a connection between them all.
 Basically, I'm a one-trick pony: it's all life and death and that's it."